Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 identifying and managing risky researcher behavior, and management costs [@doyle2001confidentiality].

-Another approach to providing access to confidential data that has been proposed...DP

-Census
-Harvard DP query system (Salil etc.) https://privacytools.seas.harvard.edu/
+Another approach to providing access to confidential data that has been proposed by a group of theoretical computer scientists Cynthia Dwork, Frank McSherry, Kobbi Nissim, and Adam Smith [@Dworkroth2014].
+Here statistics or other reported outputs are injected with noise, and are called “differentially private” if the inclusion or exclusion of the most at-risk person in the population does not change the probability of any output by more than a given factor.
+The parameter driving this factor (usually referred to as epsilon) quantifies how sensitive the aggregate output is to any one person’s data.
+If it is low, the output is highly “private” in the sense that it will be very difficult to reconstruct anything based on it.
+If it is high, reconstruction is easy.
+For a discussion of the applications to Census data see [@ruggles2018; @abowed2018].

-More recently, *synthetic data* have been created whereby key features of the original data are preserved but the original data are replaced by results from estimations (synthetic data) so that no individual or business entity can be found in the released data [@drechsler2011synthetic].
-Two examples of synthetic data sets are the SIPP Synthetic-Beta [@abowd2006final] of linked Survey of Income and Program Participation (SIPP) and Social Security Administration earnings data, and the Synthetic Longitudinal Business Database (SynLBD) [@kinney2011towards].
+Another approach that has had some resurgence is the use  of *synthetic data* where certain properties of the original data are preserved but the original data are replaced by “synthetic data” so that no individual or  business entity can be found in the released data
+[@drechsler2011synthetic].
+One of the earlier examples of such work was the IBM Quest system (cite : http://www.vldb.org/conf/1994/P487.PDF) that generated synthetic transaction data.
+Two more recent examples of synthetic data sets are the SIPP Synthetic-Beta [@abowd2006final] of linked Survey of Income and Program Participation (SIPP) and Social Security Administration earnings data, and the Synthetic Longitudinal Business Database (SynLBD) [@kinney2011towards].
 Jarmin et al. [@jarmin2014expanding] discuss how synthetic data sets lack utility in many research settings but are useful for generating flexible data sets underlying data tools and apps such as the Census Bureau's OnTheMap.

+It  is important to keep in mind that the utility of synthetic data sets as a general purpose “anonymization” tool is fairly limited.
+Synthetic data generation typically requires explicitly defining which properties of the original data need to be preserved (such as univariate or bivariate distributions of certain variables), and as such can be of limited use in most social science research.

 **Research data centers**